Working together and how you can get involved

 Electric vehicle charging points

 To help support people making the move to low carbon electric vehicles, the Council will be installing 20 electric vehicle charging points at several of its car parks across the district.
-The charging points are expected to be installed and ready to use by the end of March 2022.
-Each car charging point will have the ability to charge a vehicle to full charge within two hours.
+The project has obtained the charging point supplier and is working with Northern Power Grid to upgrade the electricity supply to ready the sites for the installation of the charging points.

 Further updates on where and when the charging points will be installed will be provided on this page.